Nation

 "I found it strange because I led a healthy lifestyle.
 But my mother was also a former Stage Two breast cancer patient who is now cancer-free after treatment.

-Kartini later realised that family history contributes to the risk of developing breast cancer, and she felt very angry with her mother for having had cancer.
+Later, Kartini realised that family history contributes to the risk of developing breast cancer.

-Kartini also viewed her experience as a blessing, as she completed her thesis and graduated with a PhD in Communication.
+Kartini also viewed her experience as a blessing, as she completed her thesis and graduated with a PhD in Communications.

 "Initially, I put my PhD thesis aside to focus on treatment.